 The Doctorate of Education (Ed.D.) currently has five specialization options:

-The Transformational Leadership specialization is intended for diverse fields of leadership including school, business, organization, and church leadership and managerial endeavors.
-Aspiring school principals, albeit without certification, community organizations, non-profits, professional development, consultants, and seminar and conference leaders would matriculate in this specialization.
+The Transformational Leadership specialization is intended for diverse fields of leadership in schools, businesses, organizations, and churches.
+Those who aspire to be school principals, professional development leaders, consultants, community and nonprofit organization managers, and seminar/conference leaders would matriculate in this specialization.